Flashes are challenging. Very challenging.

 Canon will be providing a few EOS-R cameras for us to try out.
 If you don't own a camera, let us know and we can most likely accommodate you.

-A basic understanding of your camera is helpful to get the most out of these courses.
+With the exception of the Photography I Short Course, a basic understanding of your camera is helpful to get the most out of these courses.
 For example, students should be able to navigate their camera menus, change f-stops, shutter speeds and ISOs, and have a familiarity with manipulating their exposures.